 if we went on burning all available oil and coal.
 The Earth had been

 virtually a different planet, with tropical forests near the poles

-unprecedented in the past million years," but changes "much
+unprecedented in the past million years," as one of many worried scientists explained, but changes "much

 faster than previously experienced by natural ecosystems..."(57)